A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge sources

-Similarly, RA-VQAv2~\cite{Lin2023Fine-grainedAnswering} focuses on fine-grained information processing to improve KB-VQA systems.
-However, unlike previous approaches, RA-VQAv2 expands the role of LLMs beyond implicit knowledge retrieval; it also exploits them to comprehend question context and perform reasoning.
-Such type of approach that retrieves external knowledge to augment the generation process of LLMs is also know as \textsc{Retrieval-Augmented Generation (RAG) Methods}.
-More recently, the exploit of LLMs have vastly explored from being a knowledge bank.
-For example, AVIS~\cite{Hu2023AVIS:Agent} proposes an LLM-powered planner to dynamically determine which tool to use at each step and what query to send to it.
-In particular, the planner can adaptively choose to employ LLM for direct answering or search over external knowledge for relevant answers.
-Additionally,\cite{Wang2023TowardsAnswering} introduces a multi-agent framework that enhances VLMs through collaborative reasoning between three specialized agents: a VLM-based Responder, an LLM-powered Seeker, and an Integrator, collectively enabling more comprehensive visual understanding by leveraging both vision and language capabilities.
-Such way of combining LLMs and external knowledge bases further opens up the potential for more adaptive KB-VQA systems.
-The comparison of each knowledge sources and how they have potential impact on the system are summarized in Table~\ref{knowledge_comparison}.
+More recent work extends this integration under the \textsc{RAG methods}, where LLMs are not just standalone knowledge containers but also active reasoner that coordinate retrieval and generation.
+RA-VQAv2~\cite{Lin2022RetrievalKnowledge} exploits LLMs to comprehend question context and perform the retrieval of external knowledge to augment the generation process.
+AVIS~\cite{Hu2023AVIS:Agent} proposes an LLM-powered planner to dynamically determine either direct answering or search over external knowledge for relevant answers.
+Similarly,~\cite{Wang2023TowardsAnswering} introduces a multi-agent framework that enhances VLMs through collaborative reasoning between three specialized agents: a VLM-based Responder, an LLM-powered Seeker, and an Integrator, collectively enabling dynamic combination of implicit and explicit knowledge.
+Integrating LLMs with external knowledge bases enables more adaptive KB-VQA systems and reflects a broader shift toward agentic, multimodal RAG architectures.
+This trend highlights how multimodal RAG provides new architectural solutions for KB-VQA.
+Specifically, it moves beyond reliance on textual knowledge to dynamically leverage heterogeneous sources, including visual and auditory modalities.
+In this setting, access to more diverse, open-world knowledge improves the scalability and adaptability of KB-VQA systems.